consenz-io/consensus-meter/README.md

 This allows to distinguish between agreed upon and controversial issues, and the process has a clear product: A text that reflects the consent of the participants.

-The consensus meter is an algorithm that determine the document Threshold: A number that represent how many supporters needed to approve a new suggestion.
+The consensus meter is an algorithm that determine the document Threshold:
+A number that represent how many supporters needed to approve an edit suggestion to the document.
 The threshold is always a percentage of the total sum of users in a document at given time.